pqml/kool-shell/README.md

 Console.log messages / errors in red
 <br>
-<sup>→  Return the kool-shell object, you can chain another method.</sup>
+_→  Return the kool-shell object, you can chain another method._

 <br>